Scarface (1932 film): Ties to Capone

-Both the film and novel are loosely based upon the life of gangster Al Capone, whose nickname was "Scarface".
-The names of characters and locations were changed only minimally.
+The film and novel are loosely based on the life of gangster Al Capone, whose nickname was "Scarface".
+The names of characters and locations were changed.
 Capone became Camonte, Torrio became Lovo, and Moran became Doran.
-In some early scripts, Colosimo was Colisimo and O'Bannion was Bannon, but the names were changed to Costillo and O'Hara respectively.
-This, including other alterations made to characters and other identifying locations to maintain anonymity, were due to censorship and Hawks's concern about the overuse of historical details.
+In some early scripts, Colosimo was Colisimo and O'Bannion was Bannon, but the names were changed to Costillo and O'Hara, respectively.
+This and other alterations made to characters and identifying locations to maintain anonymity were due to censorship and Hawks's concern about the overuse of historical details.

 Ben Hecht had met Capone and "knew a lot about Chicago", so he did no research for the script.
-According to Hecht, while he worked on the script, Capone sent two men to visit him in Hollywood to make sure the film was not based on Capone's life.
+According to Hecht, while working on the script, Capone sent two men to visit him in Hollywood to ensure the film was not based on his life.
 He told them the Scarface character was a parody of numerous people, and that the title was chosen as it was intriguing.
 The two left Hecht alone.

 The references to Capone and actual events from the Chicago gang wars were obvious to audiences at the time.
 Muni's character had a scar similar to Capone's, received in similar fights.
 The police in the film mention Camonte is a member of the Five Points Gang in Brooklyn, of which Capone was a known member.
 Tony kills his boss "Big Louis" Costillo in the lobby of his club; Capone was involved in the murder of his first boss "Big Jim" Colosimo in 1920.
 Rival boss O'Hara is murdered in his flower shop; Capone's men murdered Dean O'Bannion in his flower shop in 1924.
 The assassination of seven men in a garage, with two of the gunmen costumed as police officers, mirrors the St. Valentine's Day Massacre of 1929.
 The leader of this rival gang narrowly escapes the shooting, as did gang leader Bugs Moran.
-The film opens at the intersection of 22nd Street and Wabash Avenue in the middle of Capone's South Side, the site of many Capone's crimes.
+The film opens at the intersection of 22nd Street and Wabash Avenue in the middle of Capone's South Side, the site of many of Capone's crimes.

-Despite the clear references to Capone, Capone was rumored to have liked the film so much he owned a print of it.
+Despite the explicit references to Capone, it was rumored that he liked the film so much that he owned a print of it.
 However, this was likely an exaggerated claim by Hawks as Capone was imprisoned in Atlanta for tax evasion during the film's release.